massarin/cosmogp/README.md

 ### Installation

-To install CosmoGP, clone the repository and install the dependencies:
+To install `cosmogp`, clone the repository and install the dependencies:

 ```sh
 git clone https://github.com/nicmsri/cosmogp.git